Are you planning a trip to Oahu in October? Find out the best pumpkin patches on Oahu worth visiting for some cute photos!

 Pumpkin Festival

-This Great Pumpkin Festival, put on by the Holy Nativity School, is for one day only.
+This Great Pumpkin Festival, put on by the Holy Nativity School, is for two days toward the end of October.
 Tickets are required, and there is a very limited capacity.
 The pumpkin festival is a fundraiser to help support the school and its students.

 Tips for Visiting Hawaii Pumpkin Farms

-Because these farms are different than what you would normally expect, here are a few additional tips to get the best out of your experience:
+Because these farms are different from what you would normally expect, here are a few additional tips to get the best out of your experience:

-- Bring a nice camera to capture awesome pictures with the beautiful landscape.
+• Bring a nice camera to capture awesome pictures of the beautiful landscape.

 We hope you’ve enjoyed this article and encourage that if you are visiting Oahu in October, be sure to visit a pumpkin patch on the island.
 These Oahu farms need all the support they can get!